telecodani/awx/README.md

 # AWX

-Unattended script to deploy the last stable version of Ansible AWX on Docker images.
+Unattended script to deploy the last Ansible AWX stable version on Docker images.

 ## Getting Started

-Following this instructions will get you a copy of the AWX project up and running on your local machine.
+Follow the instructions and get a copy of the AWX project up and running on a local machine.

 ### Prerequisites

 Operative system: CentOS Linux release 7.4.1708, 64b or above.
+All the prerequisites will be installed by the awx script.

 ### Installation